DhanashreeKamath/ClubWebsite/README.md

 ```

 ### (f)
-event handling function of adminActivity.js which is called when add button is clicked in add activity section
+event handling function of adminActivity.js.  addActivity() function is called when the "add" button is clicked.
 ``` adminActivity.js
 addActivity() {
 		let dateArr = (date.value).split(",")